 - To put in place a personal plan

-- Improve understanding of personal history and antecedents to problematic behaviour
+- Improve understanding of personal history and antecedents to problems

 - Consider needs for further professional assistance and personal development

 - Understand the impact of actions on others